greduan/count-me-in/README.md

 You can get the latest stable and/or development version from the GitHub repo. <https://github.com/Greduan/count-me-in>

-To install simply clone this repo somewhere, install npm packages `npm install` and add an alias to your shell that points to the location of this repo's `bin/cmi`.
-Something like this:
+To install simply clone this repo somewhere, install npm packages with `npm install`, `cd` into the repo and run `npm link`.

-    alias cmi='node /home/greduan/dev/count-me-in/bin/cmi'

-Of course replacing that with your actual location.

 You can also now install it with NPM, using `npm install -g count-me-in`. :)